-You probably will be on your way home before you know it – in less than 4 hours, but if you think you might get bored while you are waiting, you can bring your phone or tablet, or music to listen to just in case.
+You probably will be on your way home before you know it—in less than 4 hours, but if you think you might get bored while you are waiting, you can bring a book, tablet, or music to listen to if you wish.

 What should I do about the school work I’ll miss?

-- If your surgery is scheduled during school time, try to get as much of your work done before your surgery without getting too stressed out.
-Teachers will usually understand your situation if you take the time to explain that you will be having surgery and you may be home for a few days recovering.
+- If your surgery is scheduled during school time, you can ask your teacher(s) about getting homework assignments ahead of time.
+Try to get as much of your work done before your surgery without getting too stressed out.
+Teachers will usually understand your situation if you take the time to explain that you will be having surgery and you will be home recovering for a few days.

 - If your surgery is an emergency, ask a parent/guardian or friend to get your school work for you.
 Many teachers will give you some extra time to make up your assignments.
 You shouldn’t have to worry.
 If a teacher seems too demanding, speak with your guidance counselor or principal when you return to school.

-- Ask your HCP or someone in their office for a note that excuses your school absences because of your surgery and recovery time at home.
+- Ask your doctor or nurse for a note to excuse your school absences for your surgery and for your recovery time at home.

 What if I’m still nervous on the day of my surgery?

 It’s completely normal to feel a bit nervous, but knowing what to expect will make you feel less afraid.
 Try not to worry too much.
-Your health care providers and nurses are there to answer any questions you have.
+Your doctors and nurses are there to answer any questions you have.
 They will take good care of you and keep you comfortable while you are in the hospital.
-If possible, try to talk with someone else who has had the same procedure that you’re going to have.
+If possible, try to talk with someone else who has had the same procedure.
 This may be a friend, relative, or someone your doctor or nurse arranges for you to talk to.